agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 Bootcamps could be an option for me but I think some info that is missing is that these people who get into these camps are not ordinary people.
-The interview process itself is rigorous to get into, with these bootcamps.
+The interview process itself is rigorous to get into, with these Bootcamps.
 But with skill it is possible to get lot of money for ETG.
 Skills can be learned with time.
-I am not able to find it again but, last time I saw on glassdoor, a Data Scientist is more valuable with experience.
+I am not able to find it again but, last time I saw on Glassdoor, a Data Scientist is more valuable with experience.

 There is a lot of scope for direct impact as well if one has skills, by using